Frequently asked Questions (FAQ)

 This item is called the Residential Tenancies Act.
 You can view and/or order this item online.
 Additional information on Residential Tenancy issues is available through the Consumer Contact Centre at 780-427-4088 or toll free at 1-877-427-4088, or online at http://www.servicealberta.ca/Landlords_Tenants.cfm.
 Additional information is also available online at www.landlordandtenant.org or www.cplea.ca.

 This regulation is exempt from filing and is not available from Alberta Queen’s Printer.
 Copies are available through Alberta Corporate Human Resources on their website.

 The correct name for this item is the Traffic Safety Act.
-You can order this package by phone, fax, email, or online (click here for contact information).
+You can view and/or order this act on the Queen's Printer website.